someodd/someodd.github.io/showcase/_posts/2024-04-01-irc-server.md

 Place for people to talk using [a text-based chat system from 1988 (IRC)](https://en.wikipedia.org/wiki/IRC).
 Some people may find IRC dated and counter-intuitive (partially for them, I have something in the works).
 Think of it like an old [Discord](https://discord.com/), where people can create their own channels (and sort of be the boss of them).

 Since IRC is old there may be some features lacking that you're used to, like the ability to upload media.
-Also, to receive messages while you're not around/connected you might want to [ask me for a ZNC account](#znc-service), or you may miss messages while you're away.
+Also, to receive messages while you're not around/connected you might want to [ask me for an XMPP account](/showcase/xmpp), or you may miss messages while you're away.

 There's different ways to join (called "clients").
 For example, you can join using your phone with a client like [Revolution IRC](https://github.com/MCMrARM/revolution-irc), or on your laptop using [Hexchat](https://hexchat.github.io/).